dmoll1974/targets-io/README.md

 Another approach is to use [Vagrant](http://www.vagrantup,com) to create a virtual machine.
 This way the setting up of the environment is completely automated.
 You can use the following steps:
 - Required is the Vagrant plugin [vagrant-docker-compose](https://github.com/leighmcculloch/vagrant-docker-compose) to be installed first using the command line: `vagrant plugin install vagrant-docker-compose`
-- Then you can use this [Vagrantfile](https://raw.githubusercontent.com/dmoll1974/targets-io/master/Vagrantfile) to generate a box in combination with shell script [bootstrap.sh](https://raw.githubusercontent.com/dmoll1974/targets-io/master/bootstrap.sh).
-Place both files in a directory and use command line in that directory: `vagrant up`.
+- Then you can use this [Vagrantfile](https://raw.githubusercontent.com/dmoll1974/targets-io/master/Vagrantfile) to generate a box.
+Place file in a directory of your choosing and use command line in that directory: `vagrant up`.
-Please note: you can also clone this repository instead of downloading both files.
+Please note: you can also clone this repository instead of downloading the file or use wget: `wget https://raw.githubusercontent.com/dmoll1974/targets-io/master/Vagrantfile && vagrant up`

 The end result will be 6 fired up docker containers: